Uberi/University-Notes/MATH137/MATH137.md

 Inequalities
 ------------

-$\Leftrightarrow$ - if and only if; first implies second, and second implies first.
+$\iff$ - if and only if; first implies second, and second implies first.

 Solve $6 < 1 - 3x \le 10$: